 Effect:

-pain-relieving, diaphoretic, diuretic, hemostatic, antipyretic, anti-inflammatory, digestive, antibacterial
+analgesic, diaphoretic, diuretic, haemostatic, antipyretic, anti-inflammatory, digestive, antibacterial, antitumor

 Areas of application:

-Colds, flu, rheumatism, arthritis, kidney, high fever, body aches, joint pain, headaches, as a sedative and pain reliever, swollen legs and feet, indigestion, stomach ulcers, upset stomach, nausea, Helicobacter pylori, E. coli, Staphylococcus aureus, Staphylococcus aeruginosa, as a disinfectant for wounds, skin diseases and infections
+Colds, flu, rheumatism, gout, arthritis, kidney, high fever, aching limbs, joint pain, headache, as a sedative and painkiller, swollen legs and feet, indigestion, stomach ulcers, upset stomach, nausea, heartburn, Helicobacter pylori, E. coli, Staphylococcus aureus, Staphylococcus aeruginosa, as a disinfectant for wounds, skin diseases and infections, strengthens the immune system

 Plant parts used: